Seeed-Studio/wiki-documents/docs/ReSpeaker_Mic_Array_v2.0.md

 ![](https://github.com/SeeedDocument/ReSpeaker_Mic_Array_V2/raw/master/img/usb_4_mic_array.png)

-Seeed’s ReSpeaker Mic Array v2.0 is an upgraded version of ReSpeaker Mic Array v1 which is based on XVSM-2000.
+Seeed’s ReSpeaker Mic Array v2.0 is an upgraded version of ReSpeaker Mic Array v1 which based on XVSM-2000.
 The v2.0 developed based on XVF-3000 from XMOS.
 It can be stacked (connected) right onto the top of ReSpeaker Core to significantly improve the voice interaction experience.
 The board integrates 4 PDM microphones to help enhance ReSpeaker's acoustic DSP performance to a much higher level.

 ReSpeaker Mic Array v2.0 supports USB Audio Class 1.0(UAC 1.0) directly.
-All major Operating System, like Windows, macOS, Linux are compatible with UAC 1.0, so it can be runs as a sound card without ReSpeaker Core, but has speech algorithm, like farfield on those systems.
+All major Operating System, like Windows, macOS, Linux are compatible with UAC 1.0, so it can be runs as a sound card without ReSpeaker Core, but has speech algorithm, like far-field on those systems.

 ReSpeaker Mic Array v2.0 has two firmwares, one includes speech algorithms, another is just capture raw voice data for specially purpose.

 [![enter image description here](https://raw.githubusercontent.com/SeeedDocument/Seeed-WiKi/master/docs/images/get_one_now_small.png)]()